 Annual survey which records information on income and living conditions and is used as a basis for measuring poverty.

-The Department of Social Protection publishes information on the number of people getting payments related to illness, disability and caring.
+The Department of Employment Affairs and Social Protection publishes information on the number of people getting payments related to illness, disability and caring.

 This survey revisits the same children at periodic intervals and can be used to track influences on development and wellbeing of children with and without disabilities.